Blue Line (Kolkata Metro): History

 After 1986 many political incidents hampered the construction, and work almost stopped for nearly six years.
 After restarting work, the Dum Dum to Shyambazar metro service was started in 1994.
 This portion was served by four-car trains.
 Two months later, the Esplanade – Chandni Chowk section was opened and Chandni Chowk – Central section opened three months later.
 The service from Dum Dum to Tollygunge started in 1995, with Mahatma Gandhi Road metro station, opening in 1996.
 During this time, more magnetic gates and escalators were added and the revolving gates were slowly phased out.

-In 2009, a large number of stations on Line 1 were renamed by then Minister of Railways Mamata Banerjee.
+In 2009, a large number of stations on Blue Line were renamed by then Minister of Railways Mamata Banerjee.

 On 22 February 2021, the Noapara – Dakshineswar stretch was inaugurated by Prime Minister Narendra Modi.

+On 21 July 2024, the entire stretch from Dakshineswar to Kavi Subhash, crossed 1.92 lakh passenger mark for the first time on a single day.

+On 28 July 2025, cracks were detected in the last four columns of the Line-1 Up platform at Kavi Subhash station, the line's southern terminus.
+So, the Line-1 platforms of the station were closed to passengers as a safety measure and the trains are being terminated at Shahid Khudiram station.
+However, the empty rakes would continue to run up to the station for reversal and maintenance at its depot.On investigation, it was found that the damage on the columns supporting the platforms were weakened beyond repair.
+So, Metro Authorities decided to raze the entire Line-1 complex of the station (keeping the tracks intact) and rebuild it.
+E-tenders were floated and the work is expected to be completed within ten months.

 Timeline

 The following dates represent the dates the section opened to the public, not the private inauguration.

-List of stations (North to South)
+Stations

+The stations of this Line are:

-The stations of this Corridors are:
+The stations of this Line are: